codekansas/codekansas.github.io/_posts/2020-12-02-procrastination.markdown

 [^headspace-experiment]: I suppose if I wanted to be truly data-driven about this as as well, it would be a good idea to A / B test this intervention by doing, for example, a week of meditation and a week without.
 Unfortunately I think I lack the scientific self-discipline to do this in any sort of rigorous manner.

+[^python-script]: For reference, [here][python-script] is the script I used to generate this plot.
+Note that in the above plot, I smoothed with a Hamming window of length 20.

 [lobster-ganglion]: https://www.sciencedirect.com/topics/agricultural-and-biological-sciences/stomatogastric-ganglion
 [central-pattern-generator]: https://en.wikipedia.org/wiki/Central_pattern_generator
 [neuron-models]: https://lightning.bolte.cc/#/posts/neuron_models